National Jewish Center for Learning and Leadership

 The National Jewish Center for Learning and Leadership (CLAL) is a leadership training institute, think tank, and resource center.
 It is an inter-disciplinary and inter-denominational movement, in which rabbis from all major Jewish denominations in North America participate.
 The organization is described by The Jewish Daily Forward as a "think-tank dedicated to questions of Jewish identity and religious practice...in its quest to expand the boundaries of Jewish communal life".

-Rabbis Irwin Kula and Brad Hirschfield presently serve as co-presidents of CLAL.
+Rabbi Brad Hirschfield presently serves as the president of CLAL.

+Rabbi Elan Babchuck is the Executive Vice President.

 Etymology

 CLAL is an acronym formed from the organization's English language name (Center for Leadership and Learning).
 It is also a transliteration of a Hebrew word that can mean community, as in the expression "Klal Yisrael" which refers to the Jewish people as a whole.
 It is intended to suggest the organization's stated mission to serve as a center of interdenominational cooperation in American Judaism.